 technology to secure patient medical records

-To support these advancements, healthcare organizations must think about hiring in a holistic way.
-On top of clinical and administrative staff that can work with these types of solutions, organizations may need technical staff to build, implement and maintain them.
+To support these advancements, healthcare organizations must think about hiring holistically.
+In addition to clinical and administrative staff who can use technology-based solutions, organizations may need technical staff to build, implement and maintain them.

 find out how randstad can support your organization with all your hiring and compensation concerns.learn more now